RyanPetersen-89/ReadMeAutoGen/README.md

 ## Installation

-Download and save the folder, open and run it.
+Clone the repository and run the index.js file using node index.js in your cmd line.

 ## Usage

-It quickly generates a professional README.md to save the user time.
+This app will ask the user a series of questions and then compile the answers into a professional looking README.md file.

 ## Contributing

-Don't please don't Contribute!!!!
+If you would like to contribute to this project, please create a fork in the repository, add your code and then submit it with a pull request I'll take a look at it.

 ## Tests

-Just run it and play around with and that'll test it.
+No tests at this time.

 ## Questions